VingronLab/APL/README.md

 ## TODO

 - S3 Constructor function! https://adv-r.hadley.nz/s3.html#s3-constructor
-- document datasets
+- document how gtex was processed.
-- Different (?)
-Documentation for S3 methods.
 - Implement print.cacomp() method for nicer printing of cacomp objects.
+- Ensure that input matrix doesnt have columns containing only 0s.
+- replace for loops with map/apply. --> Tested with map. not faster.